 The new Modular Sizing Dies are used for a family of cartridges.
-The PRC Die works with any rifle chambered with an SAAMI “Factory” chamber.
+The Modular Sizing Die PRC works with rifles chambered with a SAAMI spec’d reamer.
 Each die is sold with one Neck / Shoulder Bushing of the customers choice.
 Please be sure to select the bushing you would like from the menu before you add the die to your cart.
-If you select a 6mm Neck/Shoulder bushing, by default your Modular Sizing Die will ship with a 6mm Solid Decapping Pin.
+Your caliber selection will dictate which decapping pin you receive with your die.

 Furthermore, the Modular Sizing Dies are precision machined with the main focus of properly sizing your fired brass.
 Our resizing dies will size the base of the cartridge slightly more than the shoulder.

-After studying precision CNC machines and tooling, we designed the Precision Resizing Die to utilize a series of shallow tapers, not threads to properly center and secure the Solid Decapping Pin.
+After studying precision CNC machines and tooling, we designed the Modular Sizing Die to utilize a series of shallow tapers, not threads to properly center and secure the Solid Decapping Pin.
 Our tapered geometry offers unparalleled concentricity and repeatability.

 Last but not least, we designed the cartridge sizing geometry to size a little more at the base and a little less at the shoulder when compared to most resizing dies on the market.
 In properly sized rifle chambers, this helps eliminate extraction issues of fired brass.
 Our shoulder sizing geometry and helps minimize case runout and over working of the brass by not sizing the shoulder too much.

-Modular Sizing Die Body: Standard 7/8 x 14 threads, 17-4 Stainless Steel, Special Salt Bath Nitride finish for increase lubricity and performance compared to standard Salt Bath Nitride.
+- Modular Sizing Die Body: Standard 7/8 x 14 threads, 17-4 Stainless Steel, Special Salt Bath Nitride finish for increased lubricity and performance compared to other resizing dies on the market.

-Knurled ER11 Top Cap: ¾ x 24 Threads tighten the Knurled ER11 Top Cap into the die body, compressing the supplied ER11 collet which properly secures the Decapping Pin or Expander Mandrel ensuring the utmost concentricity.
-Use the wrench flats when more torque is desired to secure the Solid Decapping Pin or Expander Mandrel.
+- Knurled ER11 Top Cap: ¾ x 24 Threads tighten the Knurled ER11 Top Cap into the die body, compressing the supplied ER11 collet which properly secures the Decapping Pin or Expander Mandrel ensuring the utmost concentricity.

-Neck / Shoulder Bushings: Available in many caliber specific neck diameters, but also be custom made to “wildcat” cartridges, or change the caliber of the cartridge reloading for.
-Special .001” shims can be placed above the “Neck / Shoulder Bushing” and the “Taper Adapter” to adjust headspace without threading the die in or out.
+- Neck / Shoulder Bushings: Available in many caliber specific neck diameters.
+Special .001” shims can be placed above the Neck / Shoulder Bushing to adjust headspace without threading the die in or out.
+Like traditional dies

 To set up your Short Action Customs resizing die, please follow these initial.

-• Ensure the inside of the resizing die is clean and free of debris.
-We like to use a 40 caliber plastic pistol brush with a 12 ga.
-Shotgun patch to patch out the inside of the die body.
+- Ensure the inside of the resizing die is clean and free of debris.
+We like to use a .40 caliber plastic pistol brush with a 12 gauge shotgun patch to clean out the inside of the die body.

-• With the reloading press ram all the way up, thread the resizing die into the top of the reloading press and continue to thread down until the die body touches the shell holder.
+- With the reloading press ram all the way up, thread the resizing die into the top of the reloading press and continue to thread down until the die body touches the shell holder.
 Next, lower the ram and thread the die down slightly enough to achieve a little bit of “cam over” with the press.
 Tighten down the die body lock ring.
 If using the Area 419 Zero Press we recommend threading in your die approximately 1/8″ of a turn after your die touches the shell holder.